Symmetric random walks on Homeo+(R): Existence of a stationary measure

 In other words, after each iteration of the initial random walk, when we arrive at some point $y=X_{n+1}^x$ we stop with the probability $\xi(y)$, and we continue the iterations with probability $1 - \xi(y)$.

-Denote by $Y^x$ the random stopping point $X^x_T$, and consider its distribution $p^x$ (notice that $T$ is almost surely finite since the process $X^x_n$ almost surely visits $K$ and $\xi \equiv 1$ on $K$).
-Due to the continuity of $\xi$, the measure $p^x$ on $\bf R$ depends continuously (in the weak topology) on~$x$.
+Denote by $Y^x$ the random stopping point $X^x_T$, and consider its distribution $p^x$ (notice that $T$ is almost surely finite since the process $X^x_n$ almost surely visits $K$ and $\xi\equiv1$ on $K$).
+Due to the continuity of $\xi$, the measure $p^x$ on $\mathbf R$ depends continuously (in the weak topology) on $x$.
 Therefore, the corresponding diffusion operator $P_{\xi}$ defined by

-acts on the space of continuous bounded functions on~$\bf R$, and hence it acts by duality on the space of probability measures on~$\bf R$.
-Notice that for any such probability measure, its image under $P_{\xi}$ is supported on $\widetilde{K} := \supp (\xi)$.
-Thus, applying the Krylov-Bogolubov procedure of time averaging (and extracting a convergent subsequence), we see that there exists a $P_{\xi}$-invariant probability measure~$\nu_0$.
+acts on the space of continuous bounded functions on $\mathbf R$, and hence it acts by duality on the space of probability measures on $\mathbf R$.
+Notice that for any such probability measure, its image under $P_{\xi}$ is supported on $\widetilde{K}:= \supp(\xi)$.
+Thus, applying the Krylov--Bogolubov procedure of time averaging (and extracting a convergent subsequence), we see that there exists a $P_{\xi}$-invariant probability measure $\nu_0$.

 To construct a Radon measure that is stationary for the initial process, we proceed as follows.
-For each point $x\in\bbR$, let us take the sum of the Dirac measures supported in its random trajectory before the stopping moment~$T$.
-In other words, we consider the ``random measure'' $m_x (\omega) := \sum_{j=0}^{T(w)-1} \delta_{X_j^x}$.
+For each point $x\in\bbR$, let us take the sum of the Dirac measures supported in its random trajectory before the stopping moment $T$.
+In other words, we consider the ``random measure'' $m_x (\omega):= \sum_{j=0}^{T(w)-1} \delta_{X_j^x}$.
 We then consider its expectation

-as a measure on $\bf R$.
-Finally, we integrate $m_x$ with respect to the measure $\nu_0$ on~$x$, thus yielding a Radon measure $\nu := \int m_x \, d\nu_0(x)$ on $\bf R$.
-Formally speaking, for any compactly supported function $f$, we have
+as a measure on $\mathbf R$.
+Finally, we integrate $m_x$ with respect to the measure $\nu_0$ on $x$, thus yielding a Radon measure $\nu:= \int m_x \,d\nu_0(x)$ on $\mathbf R$.
+Formally\vadjust{\goodbreak} speaking, for any compactly supported function $f$, we have

-Notice that the right hand side expression of~\eqref{eq:nudef} is well-defined and finite.
-Indeed, there exist $N \in \mathbb{N}$ and $p_0 > 0$ such that with probability at least $p_0$ a trajectory starting at any point of $\supp (f)$ hits $K$ in at most $N$ steps.
-Thus, the distribution of the measure $m_x(w)$ on $\supp (f)$ (the number of steps that are spent in $\supp (f)$ until the stopping moment) has an exponentially decreasing tail.
-Thus, its expectation is finite and bounded uniformly on $x \in \supp(f)$, which implies the finiteness of the integral.
+Notice that the right-hand side expression of (\ref{eqnudef}) is well defined and finite.
+Indeed, there exist $N \in\mathbb{N}$ and $p_0 > 0$ such that with probability at least $p_0$ a trajectory starting at any point of $\supp(f)$ hits $K$ in at most $N$ steps.
+Thus, the distribution of the measure $m_x(w)$ on $\supp(f)$ [the number of steps that are spent in $\supp(f)$ until the stopping moment] has an exponentially decreasing tail.
+Thus, its expectation is finite and bounded uniformly on $x \in\supp(f)$, which implies the finiteness of the integral.

 Now, let us check that the measure $\nu$ is $P$-invariant.
-Let us first rewrite the measure ~$\nu$.
+Let us first rewrite the measure $\nu$.
 To do this, notice that using the full probability formula, one can check that the measure $m_x$ equals

-Thus,
+Thus

 In the same way as before, one can check that the last expression equals the expectation of the random measure $\sum_{j=1}^{T(\omega)} \delta_{X_j^x}$.
 In this sum, we are counting the stopping time, but not the initial one, and therefore